 Diagnosing Platelet Alloimmunization

 Pregnant women do not undergo routine testing for their platelet type so differences in platelet types between the baby’s mother and father are not suspected unless there has been a previously affected fetus or newborn, in which case the parents are offered blood tests to confirm or rule out platelet alloimmunization.
-There are many other causes of low platelets in babies, which the baby or mother may also need to be tested for.
+There are many other causes of low platelets in babies, of which the baby or mother may also need to be tested for.
 As these conditions are rare, expertise is limited to specialist centers and a hematologist and fetal medicine specialist usually perform and interpret the tests together.

 Pregnancy With Platelet Alloimmunization

 If platelet alloimmunization occurs or fetal/neonatal alloimmune thrombocytopenia (FNAIT) is diagnosed, you will be scheduled for ultrasounds every few weeks to assess for evidence of intracranial hemorrhage in your baby.
-Mothers who have had a baby with mild FNAIT are typically scheduled for delivery at around 37–38 weeks (2 weeks before your due date).
-Pregnant mothers who have had a baby with intracranial hemorrhage or moderate to severe FNAIT are typically scheduled for delivery at around 35–36 weeks (5 weeks before your due date).
+Mothers who have had a baby with mild FNAIT are typically scheduled for delivery at around 37–38 weeks of gestation (2 weeks before your due date).
+Pregnant mothers who have had a baby with intracranial hemorrhage or moderate to severe FNAIT are typically scheduled for delivery at around 35–36 weeks of gestation (5 weeks before your due date).

 Some mothers are willing to undergo a sampling of blood from the fetal umbilical cord to determine whether the fetal platelet count is normal.
 During this procedure, a needle is inserted in the uterus and into the umbilical cord to obtain a fetal blood sample.
 This procedure is associated with a risk for slowing of the fetal heart rate, which can result in the need for an emergency C-section, as well as a risk for bleeding from the cord if the fetal platelet count is low.
 Most pregnant mothers do not want to take these risks and choose to deliver by C-section.